InfinityLoop1308/PipePipe/README.md

 Anyone interested in creating their own service is encouraged to fork this repository.

-## Getting Nightly Builds

-Visit https://nightly.pipepipe.dev to download the latest nightly builds.
-These give you access to the most recent updates and fixes before they're included in the next official release.

 ## Donation

 If you find PipePipe useful, please consider becoming a supporter on Ko-Fi.
 Your support is important to me and helps me add more exciting new features.
 Every bit counts! 😇